melocery/MasterThesisAnalysis/README.md

 - Low VSI may cause misclassification or false discovery of new cell types
 - Borders tend to have lower VSI, affecting boundary accuracy
-- MOD1 cells generally show higher VSI than MOD2
+- MOD_wm cells generally show higher VSI than MOD_gm

 ### Transcript Neighborhoods